rgdonohue/GIS-OSS/README.md

 ## Getting Started (Developers)
 1. Install Docker & Docker Compose (v2+).
 2. Clone this repository and copy `.env.example` to `.env` with local credentials.
-3. Run `./setup_dev.sh` (to be added) to launch PostGIS, TiTiler, and auxiliary services.
+3. Run `./scripts/setup_dev.sh` to launch PostGIS, TiTiler, and auxiliary services.
 4. Execute `pytest` to validate spatial tool wrappers before integrating the LLM service.

+### For Offline/Air-gapped Deployment
+1. On a connected machine, run `./scripts/prepare_offline.sh` to download all dependencies.
+2. Transfer the entire project directory including `offline-deps/` to the target system.
+3. Set `ENABLE_OFFLINE_MODE=true` in `.env` and follow `offline-deps/OFFLINE_INSTALL.md`.

 > Note: Model weights are large (7B-70B parameters).
 We recommend starting with Qwen 2.5 7B (INT8) for development on single GPU, scaling to 32B/70B models for production accuracy.